Visualization of single cell RNA-seq¶

 Stacked histogram of cell proportions¶

-This is a graph that appears widely in various CNS-level journals, and is limited to the fact that scanpy
+This is a graph that appears widely in various CNS-level journals, and is limited to the fact that scanpy does not have a proper way of plotting it, and we provide ov.pl.cellproportion for plotting it here.

-Function: ov.pl.cellproportion
+Function: ov.pl.cellproportion:

 - adata: the datasets of scRNA-seq